What to do after a loved one dies

 1. Register the death

 You first need to register the death.
-This will need to be done within five days of their passing (in England, Wales and Northern Ireland), and by a relative, although others are allowed to do so in some circumstances.
+If you are in England, Wales or Northern Ireland, this will need to be done within five days of their passing.
+It needs to be carried out by a relative, although others are allowed to do so in some circumstances.

 The government provides a ‘Tell Us Once’ service, which reports the death to most governmental organisations at once.
 This includes HMRC, the local council, DVLA and the Passport Office.